 Some of the methods and assumptions mentioned above are based on the 17th Investigation of Actuarial Experience, which was published in January 2011 and analyzed experience from 2006 through 2010.
 The long-term expected real rate of return on pension investments is determined using a building-block method in which best estimates of ranges of expected future real rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of real rates of return are summarized, at June 30, 2023, in the following table:
+The target allocation and best estimates of real rates of return are summarized, at June 30, 2024, in the following table:

-Long-Term Expected Rate

-Asset Class Total Allocation of Return
+Asset Class Total Allocation Long-Term Expected Rate of Return

-Private equity 16.00% 5.75%
+Private equity 16.00% 6.00%

-Private credit 0.00% 0.00%

-Real estate 7.00% 5.12%
+Real estate 7.00% 4.80%

-U.S. equity 31.00% 4.35%
+U.S. equity 31.00% 4.85%

-International developed markets equity 14.00% 4.25%
+International developed markets equity 14.00% 4.75%

-Emerging markets equity 5.00% 4.65%
+Emerging markets equity 5.00% 4.95%

-Fixed income - core 22.00% (0.50)%
+Fixed income - core 22.00% 1.75%

-Inflation protection (TIPS) 3.00% (1.00)%
+Inflation protection (TIPS) 3.00% 1.50%

-Cash 2.00% (1.05)%
+Cash 2.00% 0.25%

 100.00%

 For both PSERS and SERS, the discount rate used to measure total pension liability was 7.00% and 6.875%.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from employers will be made at contractually required rates, actuarially determined.
-Based on these assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers will be made at actuarially determined rates as set by statute.
+Based on those assumptions, the Defined Benefit Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected investment rate of return on Defined Benefit Plan investments was applied to all periods of projected benefit payments to determine the total pension liability.